Spartronics4915/developers_handbook/java_lessons/4_if_statement.md

 }
 ```

+Notice that `else` and `else if` must immediately follow the end of an `if` statement body.

 ## Equality Caveats
-An important thing to note is that the equality operator (`==`) compares _primitive_ types' values, but it does not compare the value of non-primitive types.
-Primitive types all start with lower case letters: `int`, `double`, `boolean`, etc. You do know a non-primitive type though: `String`.
+An important thing to note is that the equality operator (`==`) compares _primitive_ types' values, but it does not compare the value of non-primitive types, it compares their pointer (memory address) instead.

+Because of this, you shouldn't compare non-primitive types using `==` if you want to compare their values.

+There are 8 primitive types, and they all start with lower case letters: `int`, `double`, `boolean`, `short`, `long`, `float`, `char`, and `byte`.
+The only non-primitive we've covered is `String`.

-It is for this reason that the following does not print anything:
+It is for that reason that the following does not print anything:

 ```java
 String foo = "foo";